-The freshmen women's dormitory was remodeled in 1963, 1978 and again in 1989.
+One of the original buildings on campus, this three-story women's dormitory was remodeled in 1963, 1978 and again in 1989.
 It houses 125 women and contains the office and apartment of the dormitory supervisor.

 LEAKE HALL

 This two-story building containing sixteen apartments was originally constructed for married students.
 Today it is occupied by both faculty, staff, honor students, and married students.
 A major renovation of this building was completed during the 1994 spring semester.